-There are a wide range of programmes and services which support people with disabilities and long term conditions into work.
+There are a wide range of programmes and services which support disabled people and people with long term conditions into work.
 There is a short description below and some links for further information.

-Supported Employment uses a partnership approach between providers, jobseekers and employers to enable people with disabilities or long term conditions to achieve a paid job.
+Supported Employment uses a partnership approach between providers, jobseekers and employers to enable disabled people and people with long term conditions to achieve a paid job.
 The aim is to support jobseekers to enter sustained employment by using the place then train model through a 5 Stage process which often includes job coaching within the employer’s premises.

 There are a number of supported businesses operating across Scotland.
 These are employers where more than 50 per cent of the workers are disabled persons.

 Fair Start is Scotland’s first devolved employment support service.
 It aims to support a minimum of 38,000 people over the next 3 years, including those further removed from the labour market who want help to find and stay in work.